gbsoe/LiquidityPredictorAIAPI/docs/api_requirements.md

-# Raydium API Service Requirements
+# SolPool Insight API Requirements

 ## API Overview

-The Solana Liquidity Pool Analysis System requires access to a Raydium API service that provides data about liquidity pools on the Solana blockchain.
-This document outlines the required endpoints, expected data formats, and authentication requirements for the API service.
+SolPool Insight requires a comprehensive API system that provides extensive data about liquidity pools across multiple Solana DEXes, including Raydium, Orca, Jupiter, and others.
+The API must support thousands of pools, including meme tokens and emerging projects, with both standard and mobile-optimized endpoints.
+This document outlines the required endpoints, expected data formats, authentication requirements, and mobile-specific considerations for the API service.

 ## Authentication